box/box-node-sdk/README.md

 	.then(response => { /* ... */ })
 	.catch(error => { /* handle any errors */ });
 ```

+## FIPS 140-2 Compliance

+The Box Node SDK allows the use of FIPS 140-2 validated SSL libraries, such as OpenSSL 3.0.
+However, some actions are required to enable this functionality.

+By default, the version of OpenSSL Node.js includes is not FIPS enabled.
+Therefore, if you want to use OpenSSL 3.0 with FIPS, you need to [build OpenSSL 3.0 with FIPS enabled](https://github.com/openssl/openssl/blob/master/README-FIPS.md) and then build Node.js use the shared OpenSSL 3.0 library.

+According to [Node.js OpenSSL Strategy](https://github.com/nodejs/TSC/blob/main/OpenSSL-Strategy.md) document, you can use the OpenSSL 3.0 from Node.js v16 or later.

 ## Versions
 We use a modified version of [Semantic Versioning](https://semver.org/) for all changes.
 See [version strategy](VERSIONS.md) for details which is effective from 30 July 2022.